apisnetworks/apiscp-docs/docs/admin/Customizing.md

 ### App overrides

 Copy the app from `apps/<name>` to `config/custom/apps/<name>`.
 Role menus, i.e. what is loaded when a corresponding user type logs in (admin, site, user) may be overridden as well.
 Menus are based on code under `lib/html/templateconfig-<role>.php`.
 Additional includes may be located under `config/custom/templates/<role>.php`.
-This is a sample extension for apnscp when a billing module is configured to allow clients direct access to manage billing:
+This is a sample extension for ApisCP when a billing module is configured to allow clients direct access to manage billing:

 `config/custom/templates/site.php`: